karenmny/to-do-dips/README.md

 # To-do-dips

 ## Info
-This app was created in context of the home assignement for Dips Summer Internship 2019
+This app was created in context of the home assignment for Dips Summer Internship 2019

 This is a simple To-Do app, where items can be added with "Add [item]" and removed with "Do #[item number]", and all items can be shown with the command "Print".